ethan4984/rock/README.md

 # Rock

-This is a simple multicore operating system that is made completely for fun
+This is a simple multicore operating system that is made for fun

 # Features